jeremysklarsky/jeremysklarsky.github.io/source/_posts/2015-03-29-form-for-formed-forms.markdown

 ```
 But since I've now added 5 modules, 3 of which are a part of ActiveRecord and its well after midnight and there's no end in sight, I'm starting to get really tired of this.

 When we look at the [activerecord](https://github.com/rails/rails/blob/master/activerecord/lib/active_record.rb) source code, we find that `require 'active_model'` is literally the third line.
-Why not just make it inherit from ActiveRecord?
+So why not just make the class inherit from ActiveRecord and cover all our (ActiveRecord) bases?
 ```ruby
 class Song < ActiveRecord::Base
 end
 ```
-So even though our model is not going to talk to a database, we can still give it all the functionality of 'tabled' class that allows form_for to do its thing.
+So even though our model is not going to talk to a database, we can still give it all the functionality of 'tabled' class that allows `form_for` to do its thing.
 But, if you're afraid this might confuse another developer (or future you), this is all you need to add to your class to allow it to interact with `form_for`:
 ``` ruby
 class Search